Where there’s traffic, there’s hope.

 The best marketers don’t rely on one source of traffic.

-A friend of mine shared the breakdown of his default channel groupings.
+Long ago, a friend of mine shared the breakdown of his traffic sources.
 It’s impressive.
-None of his traffic sources make up more than 23% of his traffic.
+None of his acquisition channels make up more than 23% of his traffic.
 Take a look:

 Clearly he has a budget.
 In fact, he has a team dedicated to each channel.
 Must be nice to have that kind of fishing fleet!